Pages: 11

 Recommendations

-In order to reinforce or build advocacy, better management of customer service and applicants for the one-year warranty is required.
+To reinforce or build advocacy, better management of customer service and applicants for the one-year warranty is required.
 The number of unhappy consumers and the severity of their complaints should be reduced, even though a huge corporation like Coach cannot guarantee a good post-purchase experience for every client.
 There should be a gradual decrease in the usage of social media, blogs, and mobile apps.
-Middle-class women who are more mature than Generation Y are not the usual consumers of such platforms (Sullivan, Warren and Westbrook, 2020), thus Coach may not be making the greatest use of its resources by placing a lot of emphasis on such platforms’ content creation and distribution.
+Middle-class women who are more mature than Generation Y are not the usual consumers of such platforms (Sullivan, Warren, and Westbrook, 2020), thus Coach may not be making the greatest use of its resources by placing a lot of emphasis on such platforms’ content creation and distribution.

 References